RichardDooling/Entertainment_Law/Defamation/Defamation.md

 [*Lerman v.
 Flynt Distrib, Co.* (2d Cir.
 1984)](http://scholar.google.com/scholar_case?case=18352275970631466991).

+Other circuits use a three-part test, like the one the D.C.
+Circuit used most recently in *Kahn v.
+Bureau of National Affairs, Inc.* (2d Cir.
+2017).
+To determine if Kahl, a tax protester, was a limited purpose public figure, the D.C.
+Circuit said that:

+1. First, the court must identify the relevant controversy and determine whether it is a public controversy.
+2. Second, the plaintiff must have played a significant role in that controversy.
+3. Third, the defamatory statement must be germane to the plaintiff’s participation in the controversy.

+DC Circuit Discusses “Limited Purpose” Public Figures By Anthony B. Cavender
+Posted May 16, 2017

 The plaintiff in *Street v.
 NBC* (below) is a textbook example of a public figure for a limited purpose.

 #### Involuntary Public Figures